 - Increased risks of hot spots due to gassing.

 The occurrence of a factor listed above may not directly result in the failure of the transformer.
-However, there is considerable interrelationship between the factors, and the occurrence of a factor could lead to the manifestation of another factor, and so on, till eventually one or more factors are substantive enough to result the failure of the transformer.
+However, there is considerable interrelationship between the factors, and the occurrence of a factor could lead to the manifestation of another factor, and so on, until eventually one or more factors are substantive enough to result in the failure of the transformer.